-Founded in 1924, the Center is named after Gerald B. Webb, MD and James J. Waring, MD.
-Dr. Webb was a famous immunologist who coined the word “immunology.”
-Dr. Waring was a pulmonary medicine and tuberculosis specialist and the first Chairman of Medicine at the University of Colorado School of Medicine.
+Founded in 1924, the Webb-Waring Center which is located on the Anschutz Medical Campus in Aurora, Colorado is named after Gerald B. Webb, MD and James J. Waring, MD.
+Dr. Webb was a famous immunologist who first coined the word “immunology”.
+He practiced medicine for many years in Colorado Springs, Colorado.
+Dr. Waring was a pulmonary medicine and tuberculosis specialist and the first Chairman of the Department of Medicine at the University of Colorado School of Medicine.